Combined Heat and Power (CHP) Academy

 Community Bioenergy Systems Training

-For many remote communities in Canada, diesel displacement by bioenergy could not only increase energy security but reduce greenhouse gas emissions.
+For many remote communities in Canada, using bioenergy systems rather than diesel generation can help reduce greenhouse gas emission and increase energy security.
 The motivation behind building this training program stems from the desire of communities to move away from fossil fuel consumption, increase wood fibre utilization in remote locations, provide jobs in the community, and improve the local economy.

 What is Community Bioenergy Systems training?